 These days almost all kids LOVE smartphones, tablets, video games, and other devices.
 A little of that is fine, of course, so I’m not recommending you nix it altogether.
 But the overuse can have DEVASTATING effects.

-So if you aren’t sure, take a moment and review the Benefits of Limiting Screen Time.
+So if you aren’t sure, take a moment and review the Benefits of Limiting Screen Time (click to read on my site).

 Do parents know what is best for their child?